 If you’ve spent any time on my site before, you may have noticed my free “6 Steps to Facebook Ads” series (located in the side bar on desktop as well as within the resources page in the main menu).
 These steps are detailed and provide the necessary tools, knowledge and skills for how to create an ad for Facebook.

-Before getting started, it can be useful to review Facebook’s compliance policy to make sure your ads aren’t disapproved.
+Before getting started, I recommend reviewing Facebook’s compliance policy to make sure your ads aren’t disapproved.

-Alright, let’s get started with the 6 steps to Facebook ad success!
+Alright, so let’s get started with the 6 steps to Facebook ad success!

 *This post contains affiliate links, which I may receive compensation from.
 This is at no cost to you and lets me keep the lights on.
 Read more here…